Methods to enhance language skills

 Language training methods may be taught as general school subjects, through specialized training schools, or even through online courses.

-Many different methods are used to teach languages, some have fallen into relative obscurity while others are widely used.
+Many different methods are used to teach languages.
+Some have fallen into relative obscurity while others are widely used.
 However, even those with a small following offer useful insight.
-Three of these methods enjoy significant use and also dominate the language market.
+Three of these methods enjoy significant use and dominate the language market.

 The Direct Method, the Grammar-Translation Method, and the Audio-Lingual Method